 - Scattered Roofing Nails: After a fierce windstorm, be wary of several nails and the like on the ground.
 We highly recommend that you comb your driveway/yard carefully to pick up any scattered materials or nails.

 - Damaged Soffit or Fascia: Soffits and fascia are meant to run water off your roof away from your home.
-So if you’re experiencing any abnormal leaks after an intense windstorm, then it wouldn’t be surprising to discover damaged soffits or fascia.
+So when you’re experiencing any abnormal leaks after an intense windstorm, then it wouldn’t be surprising to discover damaged soffits or fascia.

 What Do I Do When Wind Damages My Roof?